-Almost everyone knows Edgar Allan Poe (1809-1849).
-No other 19-century author is as omnipresent in today’s pop culture.
-He has "guest starred" on the animated series South Park and The Simpsons and been featured as a character in numerous films.
-His face graces the cover of a Beatles album, he has fought crime alongside Batman in the comic series Batman Nevermore (2003) and hunted a serial killer in the film The Raven (2012).
+No other 19th-century author is as omnipresent in today’s pop culture as Edgar Allan Poe.
+He has "guest-starred" on the animated series South Park and The Simpsons and been featured as a character in numerous films.
+His face graces the cover of a Beatles album, he has fought crime alongside Batman in the comic series Batman: Nevermore (2003) and hunted a serial killer in the film The Raven (2012).
 Every Halloween season, Poe impersonators portray him around the globe; throughout the year, his legions of fans wear his instantly recognizable face on T-shirts, jewelry and tattoos.

 While Poe is best remembered today for his tales of psychological terror, he was acclaimed in his own day for his satires, mysteries, science fiction, literary criticism and lyric poetry.
-Europeans regarded him as America’s first internationally influential author, and no less a figure than England’s Poet Laureate Alfred, Lord Tennyson deemed him “America’s most original creative genius.”
-His influence is still felt widely today in the genres of horror, science fiction and mystery.
+Europeans regarded him as America’s first internationally influential author, and Lord Tennyson deemed him as “America’s most original creative genius.”

-Edgar Allan Poe’s most chilling tales have lost none of their power in the century and a half since their publication.
+Poe’s most chilling tales have lost none of their power in the century and a half since their publication.
 They continue to speak to each new generation because the stories still seem eerily real.
-What most readers may not know is that many of these works were inspired by true events.
-Long before television shows claimed to be “ripped from the headlines,” the magazine editor Poe kept up with the latest scandals and sensational murder trials and incorporated them into his fiction.
+What most readers may not know is that many of these works were inspired by true events as magazine editor Poe kept up with the latest scandals and sensational murder trials and incorporated them into his fiction.

-Here are 13 of the true stories behind Poe’s tales of terror.
+Here are 12 true stories behind Poe’s tales of terror:

 “The Fall of the House of Usher” (1839)